RenatoBaeza/reant_dataengineering/frontend/README.md

 # Frontend - Weather Dashboard

-React application built with Tremor UI components for visualizing weather data from Supabase.
+React application built with Vite and Tremor UI components for visualizing weather data from Supabase.

 ## Setup